dandroos/fuertecode/content/contact.md

 contact_form_send_button_icon: "fas fa-paper-plane"
 contact_form_message_sending: "Please wait while your message is sent."
 contact_form_message_error: "Sorry.
 There was a problem sending your message.
 Please try again later or choose another contact method."
 contact_form_message_sent: "Thanks.
 Your message has been sent.
-I'll get back to you as soon as possible.
+I'll get back to you as soon as possible."
 ---